AaronGarman/iOS102-Prework/README.md

 ### Optional Features

-- [ ] 1.
+- [x] 1.
 User can tap a button to change the color of the background view
-- [ ] 2.
+- [x] 2.
 User can select on additional buttons that provide more info about the user.
-Example: more textfields, a different alert box, etc.
+Example: more textfields, a different alert box, etc. - Major textfield.
-- [ ] 3.
-Any stylistic changes that are not default options (Comment this here)
+- [x] 3.
+Any stylistic changes that are not default options (Comment this here) - Changed font of labels.